 If you prefer a smoother finish to your fabric, Xtreme is lightly textured with a crepe effect.
 This modern fabric is made from 100% recycled polyester and is very popular for task seating in offices and schools.

 This is a popular texture in theatres where a more luxurious look and feel is often required.
-The Sunbury Reno and Zurich ranges are ideal choices.
-Reno is a super soft velvet available in a range of classic and bright colours whilst Zurich is an acrylic pile velvet with a matt finish.
+The Sunbury Madison and Zurich ranges are ideal choices.
+Madison is a soft velvet available in a range of classic and bright colours whilst Zurich is an acrylic pile velvet with a matt finish.
 Both are designed for severe contract upholstery to withstand high frequency usage in a range of venues.

 If you need your seating upholstery to be easy-clean then vinyl is a great choice.
 Chieftain Just Colour is a high-performance vinyl available in a substantial colour palette.
-For hospitals and healthcare establishments it can be supplied with anti-microbial properties whilst for football stadiums where seating is exposed to the elements it can be supplied with a UV resistant treatment.
+It offers the benefit of being inherently anti-microbial and whilst it has long been used in hospitals and healthcare establishments it is now also a popular choice for use in all types of establishments.
+It is also UV resistant making it ideal in football stadiums where seating may be subject to sun exposure.

 Which Colour Should You Choose?